lucasbuccilli/mediatR/README.md

 - `EventHandler<T extends Event>`

 ### Requests and Request Handlers
-First, create a request
+Create a request
 ```
 public class GetUserRequest implements Request<User> {
     private int userId;
     ...
 }
 ```

-\
-\
-Next, create a handler
+Create a handler

 __Note: A handler must be annotated with `@Component` or `@Service`__